oracle-livelabs/database/edition-based-redefinition/create-atp/create-atp.md

 >**Note:** Video has the steps for ADW, the steps are the same for creating an ATP database.

-### Objectives
+## Objectives

 In this lab, you will:

 - Learn how to provision a new Autonomous Database

-### Prerequisites
+## Prerequisites

-- This lab requires completion of the Get Started section in the Contents menu on the left.
+- OCI account with IAM policies to provision ATP database and have access to Cloud Shell.
+If not, please setup the right policies before proceeding further

 ## Task 1: Choose ATP from the services menu